Heat kernel and Green function estimates on affine buildings: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:2} we present the definition and some estimates for the function $s$ which appears later on in the estimates for $p_n$.
-Next, we show two auxiliary lemmas: one analytic and one combinatorial.
-The later has applications beyond the subject of the paper.
-In Section \ref{sec:3} we demonstrate the general method where we derive the optimal upper and lower bounds for a finite range random walk on a grid.
-Furthermore, Theorem \ref{th:7} improves a classical result (see e.g \cite[Theorem 2.3.11]{law}) --- to the author's best knowledge this is a new outcome.
-In Section \ref{sec:4} the definitions of root systems and affine buildings are recalled, and a number of spherical-analytic facts used across the paper are recollected.
-The main theorem is proved in Subsection \ref{subsec:4.5}.
-As an application the optimal lower and upper bounds for the corresponding Green function are found (Theorem \ref{th:6}).
+In Section \ref{sec:2.1} we present the definition of a function $s$ which underpins all estimates for $p(n; \cdot, \cdot)$.
+We next prove two auxiliary lemmas: one analytic and one combinatorial.
+In Section \ref{sec:4} the definitions of root systems and affine buildings are recalled, and a number of spherical-analytic facts used across the paper are collected.
+The main theorem is stated and proved in Section \ref{sec:4.4}.
+As an application, the asymptotic behavior of the corresponding Green function are found (Theorem \ref{thm:6} and Theorem \ref{thm:7}).

-We use the convention by which $C$ stands for a generic positive constant whose value can change from occurrence to occurrence.
+We use the convention that $C, C', c, c', \ldots$ stands for a generic positive constant whose value can change from line to line.